 Vientiane International School BY-LAWS

 The Vientiane International School is located in the city of Vientiane, Lao PDR.
 The School is foremost a non-profit institution, but in order to be fully operational it is registered with the Lao authorities as a private limited company.
 The School is governed by a Board.
-It is administered by a Director in accordance with its Statute and By-Laws.
-These By-Laws outline the roles, rights and responsibilities of Parents, the Board of Trustees and the Director.
+It is administered by a Head of School in accordance with its By-Laws and Articles of Association.
+These By-Laws outline the roles, rights and responsibilities of Parents, the Board of Trustees and the Head of School.
 In addition, they explain the procedure for holding General and Annual General Meetings and voting procedures for the election of Board Members, and outline the financial dealings of the School.

 The roles of the various bodies/institutions: